 Being too popular for the French Directory, whose deep corruption had not yet made imminent its fall, Bonaparte received the mission to carry on getting fame and honor far from Europe, in the fascinating Middle-East.

-A few miles from the Pyramids of Giza, just before the battle, General Bonaparte harangued his troops with those words that passed to posterity: " Soldiers, from the summit of yonder pyramids forty centuries look down upon you! "
+A few miles from the Pyramids of Giza, just before the battle, General Bonaparte harangued his troops with those words that passed to posterity:

 The Mamluks, intrepid horsemen, impetuously rushed over the French squares, but found there nothing but death and defeat.